South African labour law: Common law

-Misconduct relates to the behaviour of the worker, usually involving some fault on his part, like insubordination, assault, theft, dishonesty, frequent late-coming or intimidation of co-workers.

-Capacity relates to the worker's ability to do his job.
-It includes incompetence or incapability for medical reasons (ill health or injury).
-It is viewed as a no-fault dismissal.

-Operational requirements relate not to the employee, but rather to the business enterprise of the employer.
-If an employee is dismissed on this ground, his is a no-fault dismissal.
-The most common form that this category takes is dismissal based on the economic needs of the business, or on the employer's need to restructure the organisation.

-The Convention states further that employers must notify employees or their representatives that dismissal is contemplated, and must provide relevant information to them.
-The employer is obliged to consult regarding measures to minimise the number of dismissals, and also to mitigate the adverse effects of dismissal.

 Labour Relations Act

 Unfair dismissal is now governed by the Labour Relations Act.
 Some have argued that the Labour Relations Act undermines the flexibility required for the free market to exist.
 Others have argued that a restrictive labour law promotes job security, loyalty and incorporation into companies.

 The Labour Relations Act gives regulates and gives effect to the following, which includes but is not limited to: to give effect to section 27 of the Constitution; to regulate the organisational rights of trade unions; to promote and facilitate collective bargaining at the workplace and at sectoral level; to regulate the right to strike and the recourse to lockout in conformity with the Constitution; to promote employee participation in decision-making through the establishment of workplace forums; to provide simple procedures for the resolution of labour disputes through statutory conciliation, mediation and arbitration.
-Furthemore, provides for the right not to be unfairly dismissed or subjected to unfair labour practices.
+Furthermore, provides for the right not to be unfairly dismissed or subjected to unfair labour practices.